top of page

 Congratulations!

 Pregnancy can be the most memorable and frightening experience.
 It puts out front many hopes and dreams for ourselves and our families.
-Prematurity Prevention Initiative is here to support those hopes and dreams with worthwhile information, programs, and services.
+Prematurity Prevention Initiative is here to support those hopes and dreams with worthwhile information, programs and services.
 We send our sincere best wishes and hope to become your partner in a healthy birth.

 shutterstock_1220403079.jpg